beginning of content

 If you're in your 50s you should be screened every 3 years for type 2 diabetes risk factors.

-If you're an Aboriginal and/or Torres Strait Islander person you should be screened regularly for diabetes from the age of 18 years.
+If you're an Aboriginal and/or Torres Strait Islander person you should be screened every year for diabetes.

 The lifestyle recommendations above can help prevent type 2 diabetes.